codybrom/DocsetMCP/tests/README.md

-# Test Suite for dashmcp
+# Test Suite for docsetmcp

-This directory contains comprehensive tests for dashmcp.
+This directory contains comprehensive tests for docsetmcp.

 ## Test Structure